-2-31 For operation from a 50Hz source it is necessary only to readjust the output ripple as described in Paragraph 6-94.
+2-31 For operation from a 50Hz source it is necessary to readjust the output ripple as described in Paragraph 5-94.
 In rare instances it may be necessary to readjust the transient recovery potentiometer (A1R48) if the supply shows signs of oscillating.
+Besides these adjustments, certain components must be removed or changed (refer to replaceable parts list),

-2:32 REPACKAGING FOR SHIPMENT
+2-32 REPACKAGING FOR SHIPMENT

-2-33 To insure safe shipment of the instrument, it is recommended that the package designed for the instrument be used.
-The original packaging material is reusable, if it is not available, contact your local Hewlett-Packard field office to obtain the materials.
+2.33 To insure safe shipment of the instrument, it is recommended that the package designed for the instrument be used.
+The original packaging material is reusable.
+If it is not available, contact your local Hewlett-Packard field office to obtain the materials.
 This office will also furnish the address of the nearest service center to which the instrument can be shipped.
 Be sure to attach a tag to the instrument specifying the owner, model number, full serial number, and service required, or a brief description of the trouble.